Merging divisorial with colored fans: Examples

 The induced action of $\rightT=\C^*$ on $\C^4$ corresponds, up to sign, to the standard $\Z$-grading of the affine coordinate ring $\C[a,b,c,d]$.
 Performing the usual downgrading procedure for the diagonal subtorus $\C^*\hookrightarrow (\C^*)^4$, we see that the polyhedral divisor $\pDiv$ for $\C^4$ is defined over $Y=\PP^3$ and equal to $[1,\infty)\otimes H$ where $H=H_0\subseteq \PP^3$ denotes a hyperplane.
 Actually, the toric downgrade yields

 with $H_i=V(z_i)$.
 However, since one can omit trivial summands, i.e.\ those having just the tail cone as their coefficient, we arrive at the description from above.
-The coefficients in the extended version arise as intersections of four affine lines (corresponding to $H_0,\ldots,H_3$) with the upper orthant $\langle e^0,\ldots,e^3\rangle$ that represents $\C^4$ as an affine toric variety.
+The coefficients of $H_i$ in the extended version arise as intersections of the four affine lines $\ell_i=e^i+\Q\cdot e$ (with $e:=\sum_i e^i$) with the upper orthant $\Q^4_{\geq 0}=\langle e^0,\ldots,e^3\rangle$ that represents $\C^4$ as an affine toric variety.